abrookins/andrewbrookins.com/_posts/2017-06-04-can-you-write-code-on-an-ipad.md

 ## Can You Write Code on a ____?

 Ultimately, after a few weeks, I stopped using an iPad as my primary device.
 The limitations were starting to get to me, but what forced me to stop was that my hands ached.
-Those tiny Blutooth keyboards hurt to type on after a while!
+Those tiny Bluetooth keyboards hurt to type on after a while!

-However, I consider the experiment a success: I found out that I was really happy with a light, thin client device that could act like both a latpop and a tablet.
+However, I consider the experiment a success: I found out that I was really happy with a light, thin client device that could act like both a laptop and a tablet.

 So I looked around for other devices that I could write code on that were similar.
 There were only two or three on the market:

 * Microsoft Surface Pro / Surface Book
 * Samsung Chromebook Plus and Chromebook Pro

 Every other hybrid laptop on the market weighs more than I want or is somehow compromised.
-Meanwhile, Apple maintains its lust for OS and device purity, desiring that I pay thousands of dollars for a phone, tablet, computer, watch, and whatever else they can design, with three differet OSes, rather than building practical, multi-purpose systems.
+Meanwhile, Apple maintains its lust for OS and device purity, desiring that I pay thousands of dollars for a phone, tablet, computer, watch, and whatever else they can design, with three different OSes, rather than building practical, multi-purpose systems.

 Ultimately, I grabbed a Chromebook Plus for $417 on an open-box special at Best Buy.
 So, let me give you a preview of the writeup of my next experiment: *Can You Code on a Chromebook?*